4 Paws for Ability, Inc. mission is to:

 4 Paws Unique Competitive Advantages

 - Faster turnaround time for training and receipt of a service dog.
-The process typically takes 12 – 18 months from start to finish with 9 – 12 months of this being after the funds are raised.
-These months (9 – 12) are the months the dog is in training.
+The process typically takes families 2 years from start to finish.
+This includes time fundraising, training for the dog, and final placement with the family.
 The waiting period for most service dog organizations is 3 or more years.

 - Challenges are welcomed.
 4 Paws is willing to reach out and tackle the more difficult placements.